 A place for everything and everything in its place.

-Of course, this little method can be used throughout the house, from desk to bathroom drawers.
-And that is something I am working on right now as part of my push to reclaim those areas from clutter.
+Of course, this simple method to organize can be used throughout the house, from desk to bathroom drawers.